Google Search selectors

 Use “period” to filter according to the published date

-Period allows you to filter the websites collected based to the date of publication.
+Period allows you to filter the websites collected based on the date of publication.
 By using this option, you can select results from the past hour, past 24 hours, past week, past month or past year.

 The function will be written as: